ScorpioBroker/ScorpioBroker/docs/en/source/API_walkthrough.rst

 	which curl

-NGSI-LD DATA IN 3 SENTENCES
+NGSI-LD data in 3 sentences
 ###########################

 NGSI-LD is based on JSON-LD.
 Your toplevel entries are NGSI-LD Entities.
 Entities can have Properties and Relationships and Properties and Relationships can themselves also have Properties and Relationships (meta information).
 All keys in the JSON-LD document must be URIs, but there is a way to shorten it.

-@CONTEXT
+@context
 ########

 NGSI-LD builds upon JSON-LD.
 Coming from JSON-LD there is the concecpt of a mandatory @context entry which is used to 'translate' between expanded full URIs and a compacted short form of the URI. e.g.
 "Property": "https://uri.etsi.org/ngsi-ld/Property".
 @context entries can also be linked in via a URL in a JSON array.
 You can also mix this up, so this is perfectly fine.